 The Boring Company is proposing a project on the East Coast to build Loop, a high-speed underground public transportation system.
-The DC-to-Baltimore Loop would consist of the construction of a set of parallel, twin underground tunnels.
+The DC-Maryland Loop would consist of the construction of a set of parallel, twin underground tunnels.
 This transportation system would create a significant public benefit due to decreased commute times, decreased urban congestion, decreased public transportation trip times, decreased transportation costs/fares, and decreased greenhouse gas emissions.